Zeyad-37/RxRedux/README.md

 Module build.gradle
 ```
 dependencies {
-    implementation 'com.github.Zeyad-37:RxRedux:2.x.x'
+    implementation 'com.github.Zeyad-37:RxRedux:3.x.x'
 }
 ```
 # Step1

+ViewModels must extend BaseViewModel\<I, R, S, E>. <br />
+I are your events, <br />
+R are your Results, <br />
-ViewModels must extend BaseViewModel\<S\>.
-S is your UIModel.
+S is your UIModel, <br />
+E are your Effects. <br />
 There are two abstract methods that you will need to implement.
-First, an
- stateReducer method that manages the transition between your success states, by implementing StateReducer interface.
+First, a stateReducer method that manages the transition between your success states, by implementing StateReducer interface.
 PS.
 BaseViewModel extends ViewModel from Android Architecture Components
 ```
-override fun stateReducer(): (newResult: Any, event: BaseEvent<*>, currentStateBundle: UserListState) -> UserListState {
+override fun stateReducer(newResult: R, currentState: S): S {
-        return { newResult, event, currentStateBundle ->
+        return { newResult, currentStateBundle ->
             val currentItemInfo = currentStateBundle?.list?.toMutableList() ?: mutableListOf()
             return when (currentStateBundle) {
                 is EmptyState -> when (newResult) {